techwithanirudh/app/README.md

-# Accord - Messaging Made Simple.
+# Anichat - Messaging Made Simple.

 > Built with React, Redux, and Node.js.

-Accord is an app, similar to Discord, but cooler.
+Anichat is an app, similar to Discord, but cooler.

 **Please star this repo to support development.**